yurivwarmerdam/necrofarmer/README.md

     godot does as follows:
     - some sprite subclass IS a 9-patch
-    - sprites have attribute axis stech or tile or tile_fit
+    - it then has a attribute axis scale: stech or tile or tile_fit

     - slice original image into 9 slices: rect=self.image.get_rect()